Alex (comic strip)

 The strip with its storylines-with-a-twist proved so popular that, in the course of its transfer to the Telegraph, it was preceded by a nationwide billboard campaign.

-The strip occurs in 'real-time', i.e. time passes and characters age and develop as in real life.
+The strip occurred in 'real-time', i.e. time passes and characters age and develop as in real life.
 Alex and Penny married in the strip's early days and had a son called Christopher, who grew up, went to school, had work experience and has now started college.
 Alex and Penny themselves are now middle-aged.

+The Daily Telegraph stopped publishing Alex in April 2025.